 - between the ages of 18 and 23 and enrolled in a VA-approved educational/training institution, or

 - permanently incapable of self-support prior to the age of 18.

 |World War I||World War II||Korea||Vietnam||Gulf War|

-Income limits apply.
-Higher income limits may apply if the surviving spouse is severely disabled or has custody of any dependent children of the Veteran.
-In addition, if your medical expenses are high, they may help to offset your countable income.
+Income and net worth limits apply.
+Higher income limits may apply if the surviving spouse is severely disabled or has custody of the Veteran's dependent children.
+In addition, unreimbursed medical expenses may help to reduce the survivor's countable income.